 Gallagher, N., & Bodenhausen, G. (Under Review).
-Lay theories guide mental representation of emerging social groups: Gender essentialism and stereotypes of transgender women and men.
+Gender essentialism and the mental representation of transgender women and men: A multimethod investigation of stereotype content.
 (Preprint)

 Jahani, E.*, Gallagher, N.*, Merhout, F.*, Cavalli, N.*, Guilbeault, D.*, Leng, Y.*, & Bail, C.A.
 (Under Review) Exposure to common enemies can increase political polarization: evidence from a cooperation experiment with automated partisans.
 (Preprint)